 In accordance with Government Auditing Standards, we have also issued our report dated December 18, 2020, on our consideration of United Church Homes and Services and Affiliates' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of United Church Homes and Services and Affiliates' internal control over financial report or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering United Church Homes and Services and Affiliates' and Affiliates' internal control over financial report or grant agreement and compliance.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of United Church Homes and Services and Affiliates' internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering United Church Homes and Services and Affiliates' and affiliates' internal control over financial report or grant agreement and the results of an audit performed in accordance with Government Auditing Standards in considering United Church Homes and Services and Affiliates' internal control over financial reporting and compliance.

-Benaud Robinson & Company, J.S.P.
+Bernard Robinson & Company, J.J.P.